Skidmore Community Garden

 produced by the student garden or donated by the Saratoga Farmer's Market.
 Please

 click here to learn more about the beginnings of the Skidmore Student Garden.

-which has kids from 1st grade through 6th grade, also came to the garden on July 25th
+which has kids from first through sixth grades, also came to the garden on July 25

 zucchini, cucumbers, tomatoes, and herbs.